 A vinaigrette is a simple dressing made with oil and vinegar.

 Olive oil and vinegar-based dressings add lightness, a punch of flavor, and a dose of heart-healthy fats to your meals.
-Dress up any type of salad, whether it’s leafy greens or pasta, vegetables, or use as a marinade for proteins.
+Dress up any type of salad, pasta, vegetables, or use as a marinade for proteins.

 Why You Should Make Your Own Vinaigrette

-If you go look at the store-bought salad dressing ingredients in your fridge, you’ll be alarmed at what you find.
+If you go look at the store-bought salad dressing ingredients in your fridge, these are some of the things you'll find:

 - they’re loaded with inflammatory oils like soybean or canola

 - they have added sugars (often disguised in names you don’t recognize)

 - they contain additives (something added to make the product last much longer than it typically would)

 - many have dairy (when there's no need to)

 The majority of store-bought dressings have a long list of ingredients even if the label on the front makes it sound plain and simple.

 When you make your own dressings, there’s no second-guessing when it comes to ingredients.
 And you'll be amazed at how fresh and flavorful they taste.